xpack/web-jekyll/pages/dev-tools/openocd/install.md

 $ tar xvf ~/Downloads/xpack-openocd-0.10.0-12-darwin-x64.tgz
 $ chmod -R -w xPacks/openocd/0.10.0-12
 ```

+{% include note.html content="For manual installs, the recommended
+install location is different from the `xpm` install folders." %}

 {% include important.html content="Although perfectly possible to
 install OpenOCD in any folder, it is highly recommended to use this